MainaShemG/DataScience-MachineLearning/README.md

 # python--data-science
-These are python short codes that I'm writing as i learn the language
+TThese are the notebooks that i have written while learning machine learning.